This article describes our message feature, it's functionalities and the do's & don't's.

 → Attach files, images and much more by clicking the pin.

-→ As we know we have opened the door to many notifications, so we will send you an email every 10min summing up your notifications, so you don't receive one email pr. chat message.
+→ As we know we have opened the door to many notifications, so we will send you an email every 10min summing up your notifications, so you don't receive one email pr. message.

 You can initiate a message directly from the editor and project view as well.
-When you do so, this will be mirrored in the overall message view as well, thus create a project chat named the project ID number.
+When you do so, this will be mirrored in the overall message view as well, thus create a project message named the project ID number.
 All the messages you send in here, will be mirrored in the project message view, and editor message view.